 Zachary David Alexander Efron was born on October 18, 1987, in San Luis Obispo, California.
 He is the son of Starla Baskett, a former secretary, and David Efron, an electrical engineer.
 He has a brother, Dylan.
-His surname, "Efron", means "lark" (a bird) in Hebrew.
-Zac took his first step toward acting at the age of 11 when his parents took note of his singing ability.
-Singing lessons soon led to an appearance in the production of "Gypsy" and he was hooked.
+His surname, "Efron", means "lark" (a bird) in Hebrew, and comes from Zac's Ashkenazi Jewish paternal grandfather.
+Zac's other ancestry is English, German, Scottish, and 1/16th Irish.
+Zac was raised in Arroyo Grande.
+He took his first step toward acting at the age of eleven, after his parents noticed his singing ability.
+Singing and acting lessons soon led to an appearance in a production of "Gypsy" that ran 90 performances, and he was hooked.

-Efron first garnered attention as as the star of the original High School Musical (2006) (TV), for which he won the Teen Choice Award for Breakout Star.
-He returned to the role of Troy Bolton in High School Musical 2 (2007) (TV), which broke cable TV records with 17.5 million viewers.
-His additional television credits include a role on the WB series "Summerland" (2004) and guest-starring roles on such shows as "ER" (1994), "The Guardian" (2001), "CSI: Miami" (2002) and "NCIS" (2003).
+Efron came to fame for starring in the Disney Channel original film High School Musical (2006), for which he won the Teen Choice Award for Breakout Star.
+He returned to the role of Troy Bolton in High School Musical 2 (2007), which broke cable TV records with 17.5 million viewers.

 Efron also starred in Richard Linklater's Me and Orson Welles (2008), an adaptation of the novel by Robert Kaplow, which premiered to rave reviews at the 2008 Toronto Film Festival.
 That same year, he starred in Kenny Ortega's High School Musical 3: Senior Year (2008), which set a box office record for the highest grossing opening weekend for a musical.